Street Art Bike Challenge

 Kia ora and thanks to

-The Street Art Bike Challenge is made possible thanks to funding support provided by Auckland Transport.
-This competition is inspired by the Big Bang Challenge by The Runnns.
+The Street Art Bike Challenge was originally inspired by The Big Bang Challenge and is made possible today, thanks to funding support from Auckland Transport.